shubham-ai/gift-exchange-problem/README.md

 ##### miniStart function

-This function was initially build for miniStartInput function but later the same logic was used by start fucntion
+This function was initially build for miniStartInput function but later the same logic was used by start function

 it calculates if couples popolation is no more than total number of peoples
 ```